vrdel/nagios-plugins-argo/README.md

 ## ARGO Messaging Nagios publisher

 Probe is inspecting AMS publisher running on Nagios monitoring instances.
-It's inspecting trends of published messages for each spawned worker and raises alarm if number of published messages of any worker is below expected threshold.
+It's inspecting trends of published results for each spawned worker and raises critical if number of published results of any worker is below expected threshold.
+Additionally, it will raise warning if numbers are not yet available i.e. ams-publisher has just started and has not yet published expected number of results.
 It queries local inspection socket that publisher exposes and reports back status with the help of NRPE Nagios system.

 The usage is: